noahbolger1430/STS_BandSite/README.md

 ### Blog

 The blog page will feature a blog entry form for band members, and a blog feed on the main site.
 This will be able to display attachments, audio, video, and text posts made by members.

+### Announcements

+The announcements page is used as a temporary blog to announce upcoming shows and events.
+This page is static and will have to be updated through the HTML.